Steveiwonder/WSM/README.md

     }
   ],
 ```
 The `Name` of the server can be anything you one, it's included in alerts so make it something meaningful.
-The `ApiKey` can actually be anything you want too, it's just used for
+The `ApiKey` can actually be anything you want too, it's used for
-authentication between client and server, keep it secret, keep it safe 😜.
+authentication between client and server, use a secure string generator, keep it secret, keep it safe 😜.
 ```json
   "Servers": [
     {